logzio/logz-docs/_source/user-guide/users/single-sign-on/azure_marketplace_liftr.md

 ## Creating SSO connectivity for your Logz.io resource in Azure Active Directory

-You'll create an Azure Active Directory (AD) Enterprise application toallow you use SSO to connect to your Logz.io account from your Azure resource.
+You'll create an Azure Active Directory (AD) Enterprise application to allow you use SSO to connect to your Logz.io account from your Azure resource.

 ### Prerequisites:
 To get started, you need the following privileges: